jharwell/fordyca/docs/parameters.md

 - `cache_prox_dist` - When executing the Cache Finisher task, the constraint applied to new cache selection for how close the chosen new cache can be to known existing caches.
+Should be at least twice the size of a cache for Cache Finisher robots to behave properly and not get stuck in infinite loops attempting to drop a block too close to a known cache.

 - `block_prox_dist` - When executing the Cache Starter task, the constraint applied to cache site selection for how close the chosen